 ExciteSteam is a newsletter for romance novels with at least a 4-star review average.
 Their prices range from $15 to $75 for different newsletter packages.

-For another romance newsletter option, check out Red Roses Romance.
+Red Roses Romance is another romance newsletter option.
 They obviously only accept books in the romance genre, and they only accept books that are free or listed for at least a 50% discount.

 Robin Reads requires your books to be free or 99 cents, error-free, and a full-length book.
 Robin Reads stands out from the others by the information they give concerning their readership.
 You’ll find download rates broken down by genre and lots of other illuminating data on their website.
 Here’s their pricing breakdown: